 The digital footprint you’re leaving (such as the websites you visit, the apps you use, the products you buy, etc.) can be tracked and recorded without you even having the slightest clue.
 Think not?
 Well, think again!

-By doing something as simple as visiting a website allows the operators to find out your physical location, identify your device, and use advertising cookies that collect information about your surfing habits.
+By doing something as simple as visiting a website via the internet explorer or tor browser allows the operators to find out your physical location, address, identify your device, operating system, web browsing, the pattern of browsing the web and use advertising cookies that collect information about your surfing habits.

-But before we do, let’s take a look at what anonymous surfing is all about…
+But before we do, let’s take a look at what unidentified surfing is all about…

 What is Anonymous Surfing?

-To put it in layman’s terms, anonymous surfing or anonymous browsing is the ability to use the internet without being monitored or tracked.
+To put it in layman’s terms, unidentified anonymous browsing is the ability to access the internet without being monitored or tracked.
 In other words, it’s somewhat similar to being a ninja of the cyber-world.

 You’re silent, invisible and untraceable from the prying eyes that lurk around the internet.
 And if hackers, cyber-stalkers or third-party agencies can’t see you, how can they ever target you in the first place?